Moving to the Cloud? With remote working here-to-stay, many businesses are considering moving to the Cloud.

 There is much to consider before pressing the button on your cloud move.
 We have set out some of the considerations below.

 If so then you should consider the pros and cons accordingly before moving to the Cloud.

 Pros and Cons of moving to the cloud from a physical server

 A physical server is the preferred option for performance-oriented scenarios.
 With the server being secure and located on your premises, data transfers are fast and server access is not broadband-dependent.
 Also, a physical server provides more control over your data internally (and data security).
 Sometimes, a physical server may be the only solution if your business operates specific line-of-business applications.

-A cloud server removes any hardware and maintenance costs.
+A cloud server removes any hardware and maintenance costs (but note you will still have to pay monthly for your new cloud server!).
 It can be easily accessed from everywhere where you have an internet-connected computer.
 However, it – and therefore your business – is reliant on Internet broadband.
 The broadband will need to be fast, especially if you have many users are large files to edit.
 Also, it may not be possible to run certain applications on a full cloud environment.